 A : There are many avenues of help and support throughout your studies with NIC.
 If you find yourself having difficulty in a course, you should contact your lecturer and organise a time to meet for consultation.
-A Student adviser will also be available to assist you with any of your needs.
+Our Student Services team will also be available to assist you with any of your needs.

 A : All classes are taught face to face and may include lectures, tutorials, workshops or laboratory sessions depending on the nature of individual courses and specific requirements for each program.